ibm-cloud-docs/dr-automation-powervs/verify-events.md

 subcollection: dr-automation

-keywords: event-logs
+keywords: event-logs, ksys events, events

 ---

-# Managing events logs
+# Notification for the orchestrator events
-{: #manage-log}

-The **Events** tab in the {{site.data.keyword.DR_full}} interface provides an overview of the key activities and status changes within your virtual server instances.
-This log of events enables administrators to track and review significant actions, such as server stops, starts, and any alerts or warnings that might require attention.
-Monitoring these events ensures that the disaster recovery environment functions optimally and that any potential issues can be promptly addressed.
-{:shortdesc: .shortdesc}

-## Administrating event logs
-{: #adm-log}
+{: #orch-events}

-Administrators can view detailed records of the Orchestrator VM activities, including:

-- You can access up to 100 current events in the IBM Cloud console.
-- DR automation displays pop-up notifications to keep you informed about important events, such as deployment status, errors, or other operational updates, with timestamps.
-- You can search, sort, and filter events to quickly find specific information.
-- A detailed description is displayed for each event when you expand it.
-- The exact time and date when the event is logged help track the sequence of activities.
-- The importance level of the event can range from informational (Info) to critical (Caution).
+The orchestrator continuously monitors and records events that occur during disaster recovery (DR) automation operations.
+These events provide information about key system activities such as discovery, deployment, network configuration, and replication monitoring.
+Reviewing the event notifications helps you track the progress of operations, identify potential issues, and ensure that the DR environment is functioning as expected.

+You can use the ksysmgr query event command to view all recorded events or filter them by event type, such as error, warning, or info.
+Monitoring these events helps maintain visibility into orchestrator operations and supports proactive system management.

-## Accessing the event logs
+## Viewing orchestrator event logs
-{: #access-log}
+{: #view-orchestrator-event-logs}

- To see the event logs, complete the following steps:

-1. Log in to the [IBM Cloud catalog](https://cloud.ibm.com/catalog) with your credentials.
-2. In the catalog's **search box**, type {{site.data.keyword.DR_full}}, and click the Workspace for {{site.data.keyword.DR_full_notm}} tile.
-3. To navigate to the event logs, click **Navigation Menu** > **Resource List** > **Compute**, then click on the provisioned instance you want to view.
-4. The Event logs section appears at the bottom of the page, displaying system events and notifications.

-## Notification for the KSYS events

-The KSYS subsystem tracks various events in the environment and saves the information in **log** files.
+The orchestrator tracks various events in the environment and saves the information in **log** files.

 You can run the following command to list all the events that can be notified: